tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/settingupsecurity.md

 The Security dialog in Horizon Reports is used to define users and roles and what permissions roles have.
 However, you can also set up security programmatically if you wish.

-First, see the information in the [Using Horizon Reports from Other Applications](vfps://Topic/_0QN0W63BM) topic for details on how to instantiate and set up the Application object.
+First, see the information in the [Using Horizon Reports from Other Applications]({% link _docs/how-to/usingfromotherapps.md %}) topic for details on how to instantiate and set up the Application object.
 Then you can use code as shown below.

 ## Adding roles
 To add a role, add a Role object to the Security's Roles collection.
-To save the new role to the Roles [security table](vfps://Topic/_1OI11ZMWL), call SaveItem.
+To save the new role to the Roles, call SaveItem.
 For example:

 ```csharp
 Role role = _app.Security.Roles["My Role"];